wsummerhill/wsummerhill.github.io/_posts/2022-10-07-DLL-sideloading.md

 ![image](https://user-images.githubusercontent.com/35749735/192628830-12bbd8e2-3ddf-4b2a-9741-44634c1cfe0c.png)

 We can scroll through the output of Procmon to find executables and DLLs that are currently being loaded on the system.
-As an example, if we wanted to search for a DLL side-load against Windows Defender (**MsMpEng.exe**), we can add the following filter:
+As an example, if we wanted to search for a DLL sideload against Windows Defender (**MsMpEng.exe**), we can add the following filter:
 - __Process Name -> is -> MsMpEng.exe__ <br />

-Assuming Windows Defender is currently running on the system, we can then see the DLLs being loaded by the **MsMpEng.exe** process to side-load.
+Assuming Windows Defender is currently running on the system, we can then see the DLLs being loaded by the **MsMpEng.exe** process to sideload.
 The target DLL **mpsvc.dll** looks like a good target!

 ![image](https://user-images.githubusercontent.com/35749735/192629760-4a3b9418-fb9a-454b-888d-e895bd894c60.png)

-Also, the DLL **mpsvc.dll** is a known DLL side-load that can be found in Hijack Libs at this [URL](https://hijacklibs.net/entries/microsoft/built-in/mpsvc.html).
+Also, the DLL **mpsvc.dll** is a known DLL sideload that can be found in Hijack Libs at this [URL](https://hijacklibs.net/entries/microsoft/built-in/mpsvc.html).

-A third option for finding your own DLL side-loads is to use the publicly available tool [Windows Feature Hunter (WFH)](https://github.com/ConsciousHacker/WFH) from [@ConsciousHacker](https://twitter.com/conscioushacker) which has its own documentation and method for finding vulnerable DLL side-loads on your own system.
-If you prefer to go the easy route, there is a CSV list within the GitHub repo of discovered EXEs and their DLL side-loads [found here](https://github.com/ConsciousHacker/WFH/blob/main/examples/) which has over 900 DLL side-loads you could abuse.
+A third option for finding your own DLL sideloads is to use the publicly available tool [Windows Feature Hunter (WFH)](https://github.com/ConsciousHacker/WFH) from [@ConsciousHacker](https://twitter.com/conscioushacker) which has its own documentation and method for finding vulnerable DLL sideloads on your own system.
+If you prefer to go the easy route, there is a CSV list within the GitHub repo of discovered EXEs and their DLL sideloads [found here](https://github.com/ConsciousHacker/WFH/blob/main/examples/) which has over 900 DLL sideloads you could abuse.
 Another blog has many more DLL hijacking examples [HERE](https://github.com/wietze/windows-dll-hijacking/blob/master/dll_hijacking_candidates.csv).

 ### Creating a malicious DLL

-Once we've found our executable and DLL side-load to target, we can now start to create our malicous DLL which will execute shellcode.
-In this example, we're going to target the **MsMpEng.exe (Windows Defender)** process with the DLL side-load of **mpsvc.dll**.
+Once we've found our executable and DLL sideload to target, we can now start to create our malicous DLL which will execute shellcode.
+In this example, we're going to target the **MsMpEng.exe (Windows Defender)** process with the DLL sideload of **mpsvc.dll**.

 Start by creating a new C++ project in Visual Studio for a "Dyamic Library" or make a new TXT file in a text editor to manually write your DLL.
 Visual Studio will compile the C++ DLL for you, otherwise if you're using a text editor then you can compile it using the **cl.exe** command-line utility.